Zeolite: Cat litter

 Non-clumping cat litter is often made of zeolite (or diatomite), one form of which, invented at MIT, can sequester the greenhouse gas methane from the atmosphere.

 Hemostatic agent

-QuikClot brand hemostatic agent, which is used to stop severe bleeding, contains a calcium-loaded form of zeolite found in kaolin clay.
+The original formulation of QuikClot brand hemostatic agent, which is used to stop severe bleeding, contained zeolite granules.
+When in contact with blood, the granules would rapidly absorb water from the blood plasma, creating an exothermic reaction which generated heat.
+The absorption of water would also concentrate clotting factors present within the blood, causing the clot formation process to occur much faster than under normal circumstances, as shown in vitro.

+The 2022 formulation of QuikClot uses a nonwoven material impregnated with kaolin, an inorganic mineral activating Factor XII, in turn accelerating natural clotting.
+Unlike the original zeolite formulation, kaolin does not exhibit any thermogenic properties.

 Soil treatment

 In agriculture, clinoptilolite (a naturally occurring zeolite) is used as a soil treatment.
 It provides a source of slowly released potassium.
 If previously loaded with ammonium, the zeolite can serve a similar function in the slow release of nitrogen.

 Zeolites can also act as water moderators, in which they will absorb up to 55% of their weight in water and slowly release it under the plant's demand.
 This property can prevent root rot and moderate drought cycles.

 Aquaria

 Pet stores market zeolites for use as filter additives in aquaria, where they can be used to adsorb ammonia and other nitrogenous compounds.
-They must be used with some care, especially with delicate tropical corals that are sensitive to water chemistry and temperature.
 Due to the high affinity of some zeolites for calcium, they may be less effective in hard water and may deplete calcium.
 Zeolite filtration is also used in some marine aquaria to keep nutrient concentrations low for the benefit of corals adapted to nutrient-depleted waters.

 Where and how the zeolite was formed is an important consideration for aquarium applications.
 Most Northern hemisphere, natural zeolites were formed when molten lava came into contact with sea water, thereby "loading" the zeolite with Na (sodium) sacrificial ions.
 The mechanism is well known to chemists as ion exchange.
 These sodium ions can be replaced by other ions in solution, thus the take-up of nitrogen in ammonia, with the release of the sodium.
 A deposit near Bear River in southern Idaho is a fresh water variety (Na < 0.05%).
 Southern hemisphere zeolites are typically formed in freshwater and have a high calcium content.